kaminiwalunj/AI-102-AIEngineer/Instructions/09-language-understanding-app.md

 14. Try the following commands and examine the responses:

     ```
-    GetIntent "What time is it in Glasgow?"
+    .\GetIntent "What time is it in Glasgow?"
     ```

     ```
-    GetIntent "What's the time in Nairobi?"
+    .\GetIntent "What's the time in Nairobi?"
     ```

     ```
-    GetIntent "What's the UK time?"
+    .\GetIntent "What's the UK time?"
     ```
 15. Try a few more variations - the goal is to generate at least some responses that correctly predict the **GetTime** intent, but fail to detect a **Location** entity.